T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Whoa, a violent drunk, eh?
 Shh, shh, shhhh, that's ok, take a seat, drink up."
 The middle-aged Human bartender ushered Aaron into a stool, and slid a glass of water into its hand.
 Natalie regarded the man closely, ever watchful for potential threats in case conflict arose.
 He had a shock of curly salt-and-pepper hair and a pair of green twinkling eyes.
 His lean physique and scarred hands hinted to a more outdoor previous occupation. *Guard or farmer, perhaps?* Natalie mused.
 He also seemed to have no idea what the Automaton was talking about.
 Aaron sat fuming, but said no more.
 Natalie relayed her partymates' meal orders and her own to the 'tender.
 "Comin' roight up.
 That'll be, err - fifteen silver."
 "Uh - We're contractors for the MoAH.
 I was told they had covered some meals for us."
 Natalie interjected.
-"Ah, right.
-Should've guessed, what with you unique bunch.
+"Ah, right. ' should've guessed, what with you unique bunch.
 Not hardly my usual patrons."
+"Aye, we're treasure hunters!"
+Michael blurted out, raising a large tankard of frothy mead.
+"Explorers.
+Rumour followers."
+Natalie clarified defensively.
+"Ohhho, interesting.
+I'd love for you to bring back some tales of adventure."